measurement-factory/EggTimer/README.md

 configuration is preserved across such restarts.

-If a PR processing step fails for PR-specific reasons (e.g., a CI test failure), then the bot moves on to the next pull request, marking the failed PR if/as needed (see below for PR labels).
+If a PR processing step fails for PR-specific reasons (e.g., a CI test failure), then the bot moves on to the next pull request, labeling the failed PR if/as needed (see below for PR labels).

 ## Pull request labels

-The bot uses the following GitHub labels to mark the current pull request state:
+The bot uses the following custom GitHub labels to mark the current pull request state:

-* S-merging: The PR is being processed by the bot.
-The bot eventually replaces this label with one of the other labels below.
+* `M-waiting-approvals`: The PR approval rules (see "Voting and PR approvals" below) do not allow the bot to start merging regardless of how old the PR gets.
+Compare with `M-waiting-objections`.
+The bot removes this label when it notices that it is obsolete.
+TODO:
+  Implement.
+* `M-waiting-objections`: The PR approval rules (see "Voting and PR approvals" below) allow the bot to start merging when the PR gets older.
+The bot will eventually start merging this PR if no objections are received while the bot is waiting.
+The wait time is determined by the number of votes already received.
+The bot removes this label when it notices that it is obsolete.
+TODO: Implement.
+* `M-waiting-staging-checks`: The bot determined that the PR is eligible for merging, successfully completed the initial merging steps that are supposed to trigger CI tests, and is now waiting for the CI test results.
+The bot removes this label when it notices that all tests have completed.
+* `M-passed-staging-checks`: Similar to the GitHub "green check" mark for the staging branch commit (but ignores failures of optional checks).
+Applied only if `config::skip_merge` option is on.
+The bot removes this label when applying any other label (XXX: Except M-failed-staging-checks.
+To improve code consistency and to avoid lying in documentation, we should either remove this label only when (re)setting the first label (i.e., M-waiting-staging-checks) or remove this label when setting any other label, without making an exception for M-failed-staging-checks.
+The implementation plans for the currently unsupported labels may suggest the best way forward here.).
-* S-staging-checks-failed: Essentially duplicates GitHub "red x" mark for the staging branch commit.
+* `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
 The bot removes this label when it notices that the failed checks are no longer fresh/applicable.
-* S-merge-ready: Duplicates GitHub "green check" mark for the staging branch commit.
-The bot removes this label before it updates the PR target branch.
-Applied only if `config::skip_merge` option is on (see below).
+* `M-failed-description`: The PR title and/or description is invalid (see below for PR commit message rules).
+The bot removes this label when it revisits the PR and notices that the commit message components were fixed.
-* S-merge-failed: Unrecoverable failure other than the staging branch test failure (the latter is marked with `S-staging-checks-failed`).
-The bot ignores this PR until the PR branch or its target branch change.
+* `M-failed-other`: A fatal PR-specific error other than the staging branch test failure (the latter is marked with `M-failed-staging-checks`).
+(XXX: finishProcessing() sets this label even if the staging branch test fail).
+It is probably necessary to consult bot logs to determine what happened.
+The bot does not attempt to merge this PR again until the PR branch or PR target branch change.
   When the bot notices that change, it removes this label.
-* S-merged: The PR was successfully merged (and probably closed).
+* `M-merged`: The PR was successfully merged (and probably closed).
   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.
-* S-invalid-message: The PR title and(or) message is invalid (see below about writing PR descriptions).

-Note that all labels, except `S-merged` are ignored by the bot itself.
+All labels, except `M-merged`, are ignored by the bot itself!
+Humans may find them useful when determining the current state of a PR.

-TODO: Rename all the remaining labels to form a cohesive set, probably with a dedicated prefix like "M-".

-## Writing PR descriptions

-The PR description and title must conform to a common 72 characters/line rule.
-Bot ignores PRs with long descriptions, marking it with `S-invalid-message` label.
+## Commit message

+The staging commit message and, hence, the target branch commit is formed by concatenating the PR title (with an appended PR number), and empty line, and the PR description.

+Neither the title nor the description are currently processed to convert GitHub markdown to plain text.
+However, both texts must conform to the 72 characters/line limit.
+PRs violating this limit are labeled `M-failed-description` and are not merged.

 ## Voting and PR approvals

-A single negative vote by a core developer disqualifies the pull request from automatic merging.
-Also a pull request is postponed from the merging until there is a requested pull request review from a core develper.
+The following events disqualify a pull request from automatic merging.
+A single event is sufficient for PR disqualification:

+* A negative GitHub vote by a core developer.
+* A GitHub review request naming a core developer.

-If there are no such votes and requested reviews, a PR is considered approved for merging if either of the following two conditions is met:
+A PR without disqualifications is considered approved for merging if either of the following two conditions is met:

-* Fast track: A PR has at least two approvals (`config::sufficient_approvals`) from core developers and has been open for at least 48 hours (`config::voting_delay_min`).
+* Fast track: A PR has at least two approvals (`config::sufficient_approvals`) by core developers and has been open for at least 48 hours (`config::voting_delay_min`).
 The delay gives all core developers a better chance to review the pull request before it gets merged while still supporting a decent development pace.

-* Slow burner: A PR has at least one approval (`config::necessary_approvals`) from a core developer and has been open for at least 10 calendar days (`config::voting_delay_max`).
+* Slow burner: A PR has at least one approval (`config::necessary_approvals`) by a core developer and has been open for at least 10 calendar days (`config::voting_delay_max`).
 The wait limit allows for eventual automated merging of pull requests that failed to attract a lot of attention while still properly vetting the changes.

-The bot uses two sources of information when counting votes:
+The bot uses two sources of information when counting approvals:

-1. GitHub review votes.
+* GitHub review votes.

-2. PR authorship: The PR author is assumed to approve PR code.
+* PR authorship: The PR author is assumed to approve PR code.
 The bot uses this assumption because GitHub does not allow PR authors to vote, needlessly slowing down PR acceptance.

 Allowing a developer to submit a PR without implicitly approving it is a missing feature.
 This feature is especially useful when a core developer